For sailors who subscribe to the philosophy of free and open content.

 The 41 Foot Rhodes (Bounty II) was one of the prototypical fiberglass racer/cruisers that launched a boatbuilding revolution and brought to the public a new genus of larger, lower-cost, mass-produced sailboats.

 THE 41-Foot RHODES BOUNTY II was one of the prototypical fiberglass racer/cruisers that launched a boatbuilding revolution and brought to the public a new genus of larger, lower-cost, mass-produced sailboats.
 This boat and its contemporaries permanently redefined who would participate in big-boat sailing.
 But perhaps most amazing of all, long after the Bounty IIs had been retired from the race-course and their design relegated to antique status, these seaworthy stalwarts are still around as a cost-effective, no-nonsense boat for cruisers going places.
+This was a classic Phillip Rhodes’ Designed sloop.
+Rhodes and his firm were pioneers in the development of fiberglass construction methods.
+The Bounty II for Coleman Plastics in 1956 became one of the earliest yachts built of fiberglass, and established the viability of the new material for larger production boats.

 The Bounty II project was undertaken by Fred Coleman and Vince Lazzara at Aero Marine in California, using Rhodes’ design work and Bill Garden’s engineering input.
 With all the talent brought to bear, it’s no surprise that the vessel became an instant success.
 Its heavy scantlings and the building team’s precautionary approach with the new material called fiberglass paid off in the long run.
 Their “thick as a plank” hull skin may have been overkill, but the results speak for themselves—many of these classic plastics still easily pass survey today.